julzinsights/julzinsightcom3/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are a tech company focused on developing, testing and investing in solutions, startups, and products.
+      We are a tech company focused on creating bespoke I.T products & solutions.
     actions: []
     content: |
       Book a free [consultation](/contact) or [learn more](/about)